- Superintendent Edith Walker, Ed.D.

 Mary Dazé is the Supervisor of TAP and Teacher Development for Ascension Public Schools, a position she has held since 2021.

-A native of Donaldsonville, Dazé began her 26-year career as a teacher at Lutcher High School.
+A native of Donaldsonville, Dazé began her 27-year career as a teacher at Lutcher High School.
 She was hired by Ascension Public Schools in 2008 as a Mentor Teacher at Donaldsonville High.
 In 2011, she advanced to a Master Teacher position for the school.
 Five years later, Dazé became the Assistant Principal of Galvez Middle School.
-Most recently, she served as the Executive Master Teacher for 12 TAP schools and Teach Ascension Academy for the last four years.
+Most recently, she served as the Executive Master Teacher for 12 TAP schools and Teach Ascension Academy for the last five years.

 A National Board Certified Teacher, Dazé earned a bachelor’s degree from Nicholls State University and a master’s degree from Louisiana State University.